luis122448/developer-server/kubernetes/README.md

 kubectl taint nodes --all node-role.kubernetes.io/control-plane-
 ```

+### Persistent Storage with NFS

+For information on how to configure PersistentVolumes (PVs), PersistentVolumeClaims (PVCs), and StorageClasses using NFS, please refer to the detailed documentation in the `./nfs` directory.

+- **[NFS Server Setup](./nfs/README.md):** A guide to installing and configuring an NFS server for your cluster.
+- **[NFS CSI Driver and StorageClass](./nfs/class/README.md):** Instructions for installing the NFS CSI driver and setting up a StorageClass for dynamic provisioning.

 ### MetalLB Installation and Configuration for Kubernetes

 For MetalLB to function correctly in Layer 2 mode, you need to allow traffic on `TCP` and `UDP` port `7946` between all nodes in the cluster.